 Here’s a great tutorial from Two Peas and their Pod for using your oven instead of a dehydrator.

 Most ovens only go down to about 170 F/76 C, so keep your eye on your fruit leather to keep it from over-drying.
 Best rule of thumb is to check it every hour.
 Set a timer, if you need to.

 Full disclosure, I’m too scatter-brained for this method and always burn it.
 That’s why I finally bought a dehydrator.

-In a Solar Oven
+Fruit Leather in a Solar Oven

 In a solar oven, with the lid vented to allow moisture to escape, check the leather every few hours.
 To learn more about dehydrating fruit in a solar oven, click here.